Are you moving to Russia? Make sure you and your family are covered for every eventuality by checking out our guide to

 It’s not as easy as it once was to get healthcare coverage when visiting Russia.
-In January 2016, the long-standing reciprocal healthcare agreement between Russia and the UK was cancelled.
+In January 2016, the long-standing reciprocal healthcare agreement between Russia and the UK was canceled.
 It’s also a similar case if you’re visiting from the US.

 Public health insurance in Russia

 Who does public health insurance cover?

 - Foreign workers: foreigners are required to take out medical insurance to get a Russian visa, or check that their private health insurance plan covers them.
 Foreigners from the EU who carry an European Health Insurance Card (EHIC) should check with their home government whether they can access healthcare in Russia before travelling or relocating.

 - Non-EU citizens: non-EU citizens need to check if their home country has a reciprocal healthcare agreement with Russia.